israelpoli/Palo-Alto-Task/README.md

 Run the server:

-    6:Put in the command line "srver_data.js", (Note that you are in the my-app folder);
+    6:Put in the command line "node srver_data.js", (Note that you are in the my-app folder);

 To upload and send data packets to the server: